lyqluis/tabs-box/note.md

 - [x] feature: real-time monitoring of the tabs/windows while staying on the app page
   - on tab crated, updated, removed, moved
   - on window crated, removed, [-] bound change
-- [-] feature: apply/save changes to windows/local
+- [x] feature: apply/save changes to windows/local
   - [x] apply/save button
     - when window/collection edited, apply/save button should change to a red/eye-catching color to remind users to click
-    - [?] when save/apply, check if the collection/window is empty
+    - [x] when save/apply, check if the collection/window is empty
   - [x] window's apply feature
   - [x] collection's save feature
     - [x] multi windows save in one collection